IamLimaEchoEcho/streaming-03-rabbitmq/README.md

 # streaming-03-rabbitmq

+##
+    Lee Jones
+    1/31/2023
+    Module 03 - A3: Decoupling with a Message Broker

 Get started with RabbitMQ, a message broker, that enables multiple processes to communicate reliably through an intermediary

 ## Before You Begin